briancaffey/django-step-by-step/vuepress-docs/docs/deploy/overview/README.md

 Here are some of the different ways that you can deploy the μblog application, from simple to complex:

 - Kubernetes cluster running locally on minikube
-- DigitalOcean using docker swarm pre-installed on a droplet from the DigitalOcean marketplace
 - AWS ECS cluster running on Fargate compute instances

 ## CI/CD Tools